-

 To propose a special issue, please submit a short (one- to three-page) outline to one of the executive editors (see editorial board) including the following information:

 The proposal will be reviewed by the executive editors, who will render a decision based on the expected contribution of the special issue and its appropriateness for Atmospheric Measurement Techniques.
-Accepted special issues will be assigned an executive editor or associate editor of Atmospheric Measurement Techniques as a corresponding editor.
+Accepted special issues will be assigned an executive editor or editor of Atmospheric Measurement Techniques as a corresponding editor.
 Special issues are in principle open for all submissions within their scope.

 The editors of the special issue will assume the following responsibilities: